lowellbander/CS144/vm-shared/project2/README.txt

 ItemID -> Name, Buy_Price, First_Bid, Started, Ends, SellerID,
     Description, Location, Country, Latitude, Longitude) UserID -> Rating, Location, Country
-BidderID, ItemID -> Time, Amount
+BidderID, ItemID, Time -> Amount

 3) “Are all of your relations in Boyce-Codd Normal Form (BCNF)?
 If not, either redesign them and start over, or explain why you feel it is advantageous to use